shivannis/xandr-docs-public/xandr-docs/articles/bidders/enhanced-bidder-profiles.md

 ---
-title: Bidders - Enhanced Bidder Profiles
+title: Enhanced Bidder Profiles
 description: The article discusses improvements to bidder profiles and provides an overview of high-level changes. ms.date: 10/28/2023
 ---

-# Bidders - Enhanced bidder profiles
+# Enhanced bidder profiles

 Bidder profiles filter traffic and allow bidders to apply business rules on objects.
 This is to ensure specific types of traffic are either received or not received.
 Xandr will partner with you, and provide the proper tools to ensure you have a profile that matches your business needs.